fastlane/fastlane/match/README.md

 #### Important: Use one git branch per team

 `match` also supports storing certificates of multiple teams in one repo, by using separate git branches.
-If you work in multiple teams, make sure to set the `git_branch` parameter to a unique value per team.
+Whether you work in multiple teams or not, make sure to set the `git_branch` parameter to a unique value per team.
 From there, `match` will automatically create and use the specified branch for you.
+(Don't use a pre-existing branch such as `master`.)

 ```ruby
 match(git_branch: "team1", username: "user@team1.com")